MrZuberi/OrbitScope/README.md

 ## How It Works

-This section walks through the codebase in the order it was actually built, each link points to the file in the repository so you can read the real implementation, in the order it makes sense to learn it.
+This section walks through the codebase in the order it was actually built

 1. [`src/main.cpp`](https://github.com/MrZuberi/OrbitScope/blob/main/src/main.cpp) creates the single `Application` object and starts its run loop.
 This is the entire entry point of the program.
 2. [`src/application/Application.h`](https://github.com/MrZuberi/OrbitScope/blob/main/src/application/Application.h) declares the `Application` class, the central hub that owns the window, every subsystem, and the main loop, and defines the shape of the whole program.